bmershon/N134JB/documents/oil_change_inspection_checklist.md

 ## Wing

+Get the Wax-all aviation blue stuff in a spray bottle.
+Cotton rag and microfiber cloth for paint.

 - [ ] Clean off leading edge.
 Wax.
+- [ ] clean/Wax the wheel pants while you're there.

 ## Canopy

 - [ ] Plexus and microfiber cloth to clean.

 If plane is kept in winter, plug battery and sump heater into power outlet.